rithujaa/course-project-group_1024/analysis/README.md

-This forlder is for all the jupyter notebook files
+This folder is for the submitted work